 - PXI This term originates from PXISA.org and refers broadly to the PXI specifications and compliant components; this includes both PXI Express and PXI-1. - PXI-1 This term originates from PXISA.org and refers specifically to PXI modules that are based on parallel PCI and not PCI Express. - System A system is a collection of one or more chassis.
 Each chassis may be an AXIe chassis or a PXI chassis. - Chassis A chassis is a unit that contains a backplane, a system module, instrument modules, and a shelf manager. - Instrument Module This is a card that plugs into an instrument slot within an AXIe chassis.
-In AdvancedTCA®, these cards are loosely referred to as "blades". - Peripheral Module This term is synonymous with Instrument Module.
+In AdvancedTCA[®], these cards are loosely referred to as "blades". - Peripheral Module This term is synonymous with Instrument Module.
 It is commonly used in PXI and Compact PCI.
 This term is generally used in this document to be consistent with the referenced PXI specifications. - System Module The system module provides the communication interface, both network and PCIe, outside the chassis.
 The system module also distributes these communication fabrics among the modules. - Shelf Manager The Shelf Manager Module, also referred to as the ShMM, interacts with modules in the chassis as well as other Field Replaceable Units (FRU), such as power supplies and fans.
 The shelf manager maintains an inventory of these units and is responsible for powering and monitoring of modules over an independent IPMB backplane bus.
 Much more information may be found in PICMG 3.0. - System Module Driver The driver defined by PXI-6 that enumerates system modules and the chassis they connect to and provides API access to the chassis and system modules. - Chassis Driver The driver defined by PXI-6 that returns information about the chassis.
-In AXIe and PXI Express chassis information is primarily provided by the system module driver, however AXIe 2.0 defines additional APIs that provide FRU information. - Peripheral Module Driver The driver defined by PXI-6 that returns information about its supported peripheral modules.

-IPMC Intelligent Platform Management Controller.
+In AXIe and PXI Express chassis information is primarily provided by the system module driver, however AXIe-2 defines additional APIs that provide FRU information. - Peripheral Module Driver The driver defined by PXI-6 that returns information about its supported peripheral modules. - IPMC Intelligent Platform Management Controller.
 The microcontroller the provides a IPMB connection to the ShMC.
 Although required, on an instrument module, an IPMC may reside in the chassis and provide other services such as power supply monitoring.

-ShMC Shelf Manager Controller.
-The microcontroller that resides on the shelf and is the master of the historical term and the referenced functionality may not actually be a replaceable unit.
+- ShMC Shelf Manager Controller.
+The microcontroller that resides on the shelf and is the master of the IPMB. - FRU Field replaceable unit.
+This term refers to a set of functionality on an AXIe module.
+This is a historical term and the referenced functionality may not actually be a replaceable unit.